 The Basics on Why Static Ignition Timing Affects the Powerband

-A brief and basic description of why static timing adjustment affects the powerband.
-This will help you understand why the MSV Racing “Faraday” High Power Adjustable Stator can dramatically change you engines powerband and over all power potential.
-Adjusting the static timing allows you to set your CDI’s ignition map to the type of powerband characteristics you want from your engines set-up.
+A brief and basic description of why static ignition timing adjustment affects the powerband.
+This will help you understand why the MSV Racing “Faraday” High Power Adjustable Stator can dramatically change your engine’s powerband and overall power potential.
+Adjusting the static timing allows you to set your CDI’s ignition map to the type of powerband characteristics you want from your engine’s set-up.

 Retarding the timing reduces the hit of the powerband in the low and mid-range, but extends the top-end and over-rev. The reason is that the temperature in the pipe increase with the retarded timing.
 When the timing is retarded, the burn cycle starts later and continues into the pipe.
 Raising the exhaust gas temperature raises the velocity of the waves, making them more in time with the piston speed and port timing of the cylinder.